Focus Drift

 Metrics Only

-• No task or interrupt names (shows generic labels like "Task (1h 30m)")
+• No task or interruption names (shows generic labels like "Task (1h 30m)")

 • No notes, reflection, or timeline